lucianopereira86/RVezyWebAPI/README.md

 - I built POST endpoints responsible for uploading CSV files but I was unable to test them because I couldn't run the web API inside the limit time.

 - I couldn't test connecting to a database for the same reason even though the DbContext was configured.
+However, the mappings and migrations are missing.

 - All layers (API, Infra, Domain and Tests) were integrated.